Overbite in Kingwood TX: Causes, Consequences, and Treatment Strategies

 Defining Overbite vs Overjet: Common Dental Misalignments

-Understanding the distinction between an overbite and an overjet is essential.
-An overbite is characterized by the vertical overlap of the upper front teeth over the lower front teeth, whereas overjet pertains to the horizontal extension of the upper front teeth past the lower ones.
-Recognizing these differences is vital for selecting the right treatment method.
+An overbite is characterized by the vertical overlap of the upper front teeth over the lower front teeth, whereas overjet pertains to the horizontal distance the upper front teeth stick out past the lower teeth.

 Causes of Severe Overjet and Overbite